ipython/ipython/docs/source/interactive/python-ipython-diff.rst

 ``SyntaxError`` if run in a pure Python shell, or if executing in a Python script.

-Each of these features are describe more in details in further part of the documentation.
+Each of these features are described more in detail in further part of the documentation.

 Quick overview: